|Table of Contents |

-The Crew Crew Management team frequently changed the way they assessed the performance of cabin crew and onboard managers.
+The company frequently changed the way team members and onboard managers were assessed.
 The problem with every performance management system they implemented was that it was open to manipulation.

 The working environment on the aircraft was generally very friendly.
 It was common for good friends, relatives and even spouses to fly together.

-The Flight Manager was required to complete a written performance appraisal on both Cabin Pursers.
+The Flight Manager was required to complete a written performance appraisal on both Pursers.
 They in turn completed an appraisal on the Flight Manager and their own team of crew.

-Until quite recently the cabin crew rank were never required to do upward performance management on onboard managers.
+Until 2018 the cabin crew rank were not required to do upward performance management on onboard managers.

-A number of years ago the airline introduced something called a Rave Review.
-Its purpose was to enable any member of cabin crew to write a short review about a colleague on the flight.
-That could be someone of the same rank or higher.
+A number of years ago the airline introduced a free-for-all feedback form.
+Its purpose was to enable any team member to write a short review about a colleague on the flight whatever their rank.

 They were only to be used if the crew member witnessed outstanding performance and felt it should be documented.
 The only one I have can be seen below.
 The reason I only have one is not because only one was ever written on me.

-On this full flight to Orlando on Boxing Day on a Boeing 747 aircraft with more than 400 passengers we were four crew down.
+On this full flight on Boxing Day on a Boeing 747 with more than 400 passengers we were four crew members down.

-In the grievance submitted by Bart he not only lambasted the way I carried out my duties from start to finish but made the complaint extremely personal.
-The same goes for witness statements completed by his now ex fiancee Anna and the crew with whom they colluded.
+In the grievance submitted by Bart he not only lambasted the way I carried out my duties but made the complaint extremely personal.
+The same goes for witness statements completed by his now ex fiancée Anna and the crew members with whom they colluded.

-The three crew members who worked alongside Bart and I in First Class spoke well of me in their statements and had little criticism about the way I carried out my duties.
-Little notice was taken of anything they wrote.
+The three team members who worked alongside Bart and I spoke well of me in their statements and had no complaints about the way I carried out my duties.
+Little notice was taken of anything they said.